Concept2

-Concept2, Inc. is an American manufacturer of rowing equipment and exercise machines that is based in Morrisville, Vermont.
+Concept2, Inc. is an American manufacturer of rowing equipment and exercise machines based in Morrisville, Vermont.
 It is best known for its air resistance indoor rowing machines (known as "ergometers" or "ergs"), which are considered the standard training and testing machines for competition rowers and can be found in most gyms.

-Competitive events rowed on Concept2 rowing machines include the CRASH-B Sprints (which style themselves "the world championship for indoor rowing"), the British Rowing Indoor Championships competitions and the CrossFit Games events (including the CrossFit Open and qualifiers).
-Concept2 also manufactures oars for sculling and sweep rowing (under the name Dreissigacker), as well as air resistance Nordic skiing trainers (SkiErgs).
+Competitive events rowed on Concept2 rowing machines include the CRASH-B Sprints (which style themselves "the world championship for indoor rowing"), the British Rowing Indoor Championships competitions, and the CrossFit Games events (including the CrossFit Open and qualifiers).
+Concept2 also manufactures oars for sculling and sweep rowing, as well as two other flywheel-based exercise machines: the SkiErg for cross-country skiing and the BikeErg for cycling.
+One of Concept2's most recent machines is the StrengthErg, which was unveiled in October of 2024.

 History

-The company was founded in 1976 by rowing brothers Dick and Pete Dreissigacker.
-The two brothers trialed for the American team for the 1976 Summer Olympics and while preparing, they modified their oars with carbon fiber in an attempt to go faster.
+Concept2 was founded in 1976 by rowing brothers Dick and Pete Dreissigacker.
+The two brothers trialed for the American team for the 1976 Summer Olympics.
+While preparing, they modified their oars with carbon fiber in an attempt to go faster.
 When they were not selected for the team, they founded the company and started selling carbon fiber oars.
 Their first office was in the back of a bread truck until they bought a farm in Morrisville, Vermont, United States.

+Equipment

 Oars

-Dreissigacker oars were well received by the rowing community and quickly established themselves as one of the major players in the market.
-In 1991, the company came out with asymmetrical "hatchet" oar blades.
-These improved a team's performance by 1 or 2% and became popular so quickly that by 1992 most of the Olympic crews were using them.
-Many elite rowers use Concept2 oars, and along with Croker oars they make up the majority of oars used in international competition.
+When the Dreissigacker brothers first began selling oars, they were well-received by the rowing community.
+Concept2 quickly established itself as a major players in the market, and in 1991, the company came out with oars with asymmetrical blades.
+These were dubbed "hatchet" blades, and became popular so quickly that, by 1992, most of the Olympic crews were using them.
+Many elite rowers use Concept2 oars, and along with Croker oars, they make up the majority of oars used in international competition.

-Indoor rower (erg)
+As of May 2024, Concept2 manufactures oars with a variety of blade designs, including their Comp, Fat2, Smoothie2 Vortex Edge, Smoothie2 Plain Edge, Big Blade, Macon Blade, and Bantam Blade options.
+The company also provides various options for oar handles and shafts (including Ultralight, Skinny, and Skinny Coastal (Scull Only) options).

+Ergometers

+Ergometers are called such because of how they measure power output (Greek: measuring work).
+Competitive athletes rarely refer to the machines as "indoor rowers," but use the names "erg" or "ergo" as abbreviations for ergometer.
+Concept2 sells a variety of ergometer machines, including various models of the RowErg, as well as the SkiErg and BikeErg.